zslrmhb/i-Note-It/README.md

   - Overall better performance and lower latency from the original approach

 #### "Hyperparameter" Tuning
-- Note taking does not require too much randomness, but low tempeature makes the notes tedious.
+- Note taking does not require too much randomness, but low temperature makes the notes tedious.
 Thus, we kept the temperature at about 0.3 to let the model be creative.
 We also tuned max-token of the model to optimize for best note generation result

 #### Chatbot
 - AI21 Lab Jurassic-1 Jumbo Model